jtpcode/CyberSecurity/guestbook/raport.md

 In this project we used OWASP Top Ten Web Application Security Risks in 2017 to demonstrate five different security risks and their fixes in simple guestbook web application.
-The chosen risks are Cross site scripting (XSS), SQL-injection, Broken access control, Sensitive data exposure and CSRF.
+The chosen risks are Cross site scripting (XSS), Broken access control, Sensitive data exposure, CSRF and Broken Authentication.

 LINK: https://github.com/jtpcode/CyberSecurity
 Installation instructions: